 After the museum I headed downtown to Frankie’s Pizza a very famous local late night establishment with great pizza, pinball and live music to refuel after a day of walking and to prepare for some night drinking at a few downtown speakeasy’s.

-After you put back a couple of slices and beers check out the band for a bit then head on down to the backbar-within-a-bar tucked away inside 50 Hunter Street.
+Frankies has a hidden bar of its own.
+There’s a backbar-within-a-bar tucked away inside 50 Hunter Street.
 The Backbar was originally set up as a space for bands to hang out after their sets.
 Now it is open to those who know how to find it.
 Ask the bartender when it opens since it tends to open later at night.

 When you’re in the main concert room, head past the bar to the fire door to the right of the stage (see the high white light to the right of the stage pic above) open it up and head downstairs.
 Don’t worry you won’t set an alarm off.
 Open the door at the bottom, where you’ll find a tiny bar with three booths, beer on ice and a nearly private bar to chill in.